I want my truth

 I want it all back.

-I’ve been having a little success with I am Soul so I thought I’d talk a little bit about the evolution of the cover and how I think it has played a major role in that success.
+I have had a little success with I am Soul so I thought I’d talk a little bit about the evolution of the cover and how I think it has played a major role in that success.

 To start, I wasn’t going to even release this book when I did.
 I was supposed to release book two of Nora December 20, 2017, my mothers birthday.
 Instead, I pushed that book back (it wasn’t ready) and released I am Soul.